dongmeic/MPO_Data_Portal/README.md

 1. When ACS 5Y data is published, update the Title VI dashboard and maps first and the commuter data and population data when all data sources available;

-2. When crash data is published, update the crash maps first and the rest in the crash data category other data sources are updated;
+2. When crash data is published, update the crash maps first and the rest in the crash data category when other data sources are updated;

 3. Traffic count data and transit data are updated when requesting data from agencies, and the frequency can be flexible.

+## SQL database
+### steps to organize the database

+1. Review the data tables in the "Datasources";

+2. Organize the tables in the SQL database in the exact way they are read in the scripts;

+3. Test the data links